 Many employers offer 401(k) and/or profit sharing plans.
-Employers, as Plan Sponsors, have a fiduciary responsibility to periodically 1) review the plan’s terms, features, fees, investments with their vendor(s) and 2) review the vendors engaged to service the plan to assess whether any plan changes are required to satisfy the compliance and fiduciary standards required under the Employee Retirement Income Security Act (ERISA).
-The day-to-day business and employee needs generally take precedent, which makes it difficult for employers to find time to review their plans.
+Employers, as Plan Sponsors, have a fiduciary responsibility to review periodically the plan’s terms, features, fees, investments with their vendor(s) and their vendors to assess whether any plan changes are required to satisfy the compliance and fiduciary standards required under the Employee Retirement Income Security Act (ERISA).
+The day-to-day business and employee needs, generally, take precedent which makes it difficult for employers to find time to review their plans.

-To assist employers with this task, Midland Wealth Management Retirement Plan Services (“Midland”) has developed a simple questionnaire for employers to complete to determine whether issues need to be addressed regarding their retirement plan administration.
+To assist employers with this task, Midland Wealth Management, Retirement Plan Services (“Midland”) has developed as simple questionnaire for employers to complete to determine whether they have issues to address regarding the administration of their retirement plans.
 The goal of the questionnaire is for employers to get a sense of whether their plan is in good shape without doing a lot of research.
-If the employer does not know the answer or if the answer is not readily available to the employer, then a “don’t know” response is just as concerning as a “no” response on the questionnaire.
+If the employer does not know the answer or if the answer is not readily available to the employer, then a “don’t know,” response is just as concerning as a “no,” response on the questionnaire.
 Often, we discover that an employer has adopted a plan that best meets its vendor’s needs instead of the employer’s needs regarding:

-- Plan fees/expenses and those charged to participants, and
+- Plan fees/expenses and those charged to participants

 Place a score of “5” in the final column if the response to the question is “Yes.”
 For all other responses, place a score of “0” in the final column.
 Then add up all your points in the final column to receive your total questionnaire score.
-If you want to discuss your responses with a Midland Wealth Advisor, please call us at 888-637-2120.
+If you want to discuss your questionnaire responses with a Midland Wealth Advisor, please call Midland at 815-231-2710.

-Midland Wealth Management is a trade name used by Midland States Bank, its subsidiary Midland Trust Company and its affiliate Midland Financial Advisors, an SEC registered investment advisory firm.
+Midland Wealth Management is a trade name used by Midland States Bank, its subsidiary Midland Trust Company.
 Investments are not insured by the FDIC or any other government agency, are not deposits or obligations of the bank, are not guaranteed by the bank or any federal government agency, and are subject to risks, including the possible loss of principal.